 Having a high metabolism can feel like a curse when you want to gain weight.
 But metabolism plays a part in a bigger picture of training, nutrition, and proper recovery.

-Make sure you stick your recommended caloric intake and weight training program for weight gain each and every day.
+Make sure you stick to your recommended caloric intake and weight training program for weight gain each and every day.
 It might take a few weeks to start seeing progress, but it will happen as long you’re dedicated and consistent.